The word poodle is derived from German, and it means "to splash" or "puddle."

 If you want a dog that will miss you when you are gone, the toy poodle may be your perfect companion.
 Funny, intelligent, and cute, they are very loyal dogs that may make you the ideal pet.

-The American Kennel Society officially recognizes only solid colors of these poodles.
+The American Kennel Club officially recognizes only solid colors of these poodles.
 The dog can be lighter in some areas and darker in others, but it cannot be a mixture of more than one color.
 These colors include:

 - Grays – These dogs may be born with a gray coat, or they may develop it by the time they are five.
 They must have black noses, eye rims, and lips along with black or self-colored toenails and very dark eyes.